Nandini1212/IllumioCodingTest/README.md

 Tests:

-We are using the Junit framework for the tests.
+I used the Junit framework for the tests.
 All the tests are available in the file "UrlManagerTest".
 There are tests for each of the modules for different combinations of inputs.